Team up against Diabetes

 Is Something Wrong with Granny?!
 A picture book for diabetes awareness

-Sponsored by Sun Life Hong Kong and published by Diabetes Hongkong, the picture book is both a fun read for young children and an excellent tool to help the little ones to understand diabetes and to build a healthy lifestyle at an early age.
+Sponsored by Sun Life and published by Diabetes Hongkong, the picture book is both a fun read for young children and an excellent tool to help the little ones to understand diabetes and to build a healthy lifestyle at an early age.
 Copies will be donated to kindergartens, as part of an initiative with Diabetes Hongkong to promote diabetes awareness in the community.